hive-engine/nitrous/src/app/help/en/glossary.md

 #### Chief Operating Officer (COO):
 The officer of a firm who is responsible for the day-to-day activities of the company.
 This is usually under the CEO or an executive vice president.

+#### Crack Spread:
+Is the difference between an oil refiners raw material cost and the sale of those finished products ranging from gasoline to plastics.

 #### Closing Cost:
 An expense that is incurring in transferring the ownership of real estate.